9 Reasons That Parrots Self Harm

 You're looking for patterns.
-The idea is to find out when and why your bird starts to pick at his or her feathers.
+The idea is to find out when and why your bird picks at his or her feathers.
 Does the feather picking happen at certain times of the day?
 Do certain noises or sights trigger the behavior?
 A bird that sees hawks from the window or hears scary noises but can't get away from them may resort to anxious self-mutilation.

-A log book, kept meticulously, will be of great benefit in deducing why your bird is engaging in this behavior.
+A carefully kept log book will be of great benefit in deducing why your bird is engaging in this behavior.
 Then you'll learn some ways to alter the environment so your bird feels safe.

 Your reaction to your bird's feather plucking may well be a contributing factor, so look to make sure that your bird isn't exhibiting this behavior as a way to get your attention.